 And I would take a deep breath and start.
 Sometimes I would make it through my entire piece and think “That was the one!”
 And sometimes I would stop after a few measures with a groan.
 And Steve’s voice would respond, “Just a moment.
 Okay, go ahead.”
 And I’d start again.

 Gradually, carefully, I worked through my songs.
 I ended each day sitting on the big leather couch listening to the day’s takes, deciding which ones were perfect, which parts needed to be edited together with which other parts, and if there were any bits that needed rerecording.
 It was amazing to watch Steve work – he would splice sections together and play them back for us and we wouldn’t have any clue where he had edited it.

 I can’t honestly say it was fun.
 Nor did I have the benefit of a movie soundtrack to lend glamour to those mornings.
 But it was satisfying to put each piece behind me, knowing that I had played it the way I wanted to play it, and arranged it to convey what I wanted to convey.

-Stephanie Claussen has recorded music on 5 albums.
-Listen to music snippets of Soirée à Montpellier, and consider purchasing her music today!
+Stephanie Claussen has recorded multiple solo harp albums.
+Listen to music snippets of Soirée à Montpellier, and consider supporting her music by making a purchase!